Bert-JanP/KustoCon2025/CloudCompromise/CloudCompromise.md

 - **Hints (optional)**
   Directional guidance, not full answers.
 - **Findings.md**
   An expected outcome for that stage.
-Treat this as a solution key — only open it if you are blocked.
+Treat this as a solution key, only open it if you are blocked.

 For every stage, you are expected to think in terms of detections:
 - "Would we alert on this today?"